 To get on obstacles safely and smoothly, you need to have aggression occasionally.
 With adequate speed and momentum attack the hard sections.

 9. Not Maintaining Your Mountain Bike

-Not maintaining the bike in a proper way is one of the great beginner mountain bike mistakes.
+Not properly maintaining the bike is one of the top beginner mountain bike mistakes.
 You don’t need to be a pro to do this; just routine maintenance can save you a lot of money and can extend the life of your mountain bike.

 10. Drink Well, Eat Well, Ride Well

-Biking is really an extreme sport.
-Not only you just need great skill, you also require a fit body.
+Biking is an extreme sport.
+Not only you need exceptional skill, but you also require a fit body.
 Often new riders wonder how much energy they need on a typical mountain bike ride.
-If you do not energize yourself with proper food you may get ill.
-You may also get ill by dehydrated.
+If you do not energise yourself with proper food, you may get ill.
+You may also get sick by dehydrated.
 There is why biker’s take hydration backpacks with them.
-To avoid illness, before riding eat healthy food.
+To avoid illness, before riding, eat healthy food.
 Don’t forget to carry water and food with you.

-We hope after reading all of these, now you have a proper idea on mountain bike mistakes.
-So avoid all these mistakes and enjoy your mountain bike riding to the fullest.
+We hope after reading all of these; now you have a decent idea on mountain bike mistakes.
+To avoid all these mistakes and enjoy your mountain bike riding to the fullest.